WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 Vf = 0.25A * 18Ω = 4.5V
 ```

-And of course, removing that from the source voltage:
+And of course, removing that from the source voltage, gives us `0.5V`, as with before:

 ```
 Vout = Vs - Vf
 Vout = 5V - 4.5V = 0.5V
 ```

 ## [Next - Voltage Division](../Voltage_Division)